 Record Your Screen as a Video

-To see a full range of screenshot options press Cmd+Shift+5.
-A menu appears at the bottom of your screen.
-As well as allow you to do many of the things described above, this menu also allows you to record either your full screen or a portion of it as a video.
+To see a full range of screenshot options, press Cmd+Shift+5.
+Once you press them, a menu will appear at the bottom of your screen.
+This menu also allows you to record either your full screen or a portion of it as a video.
 If you select the Option menu you can adjust a further range of settings, including where your screenshots are saved and whether or not the pointer appears in them.

 Indeed, macOS comes with an integrated snipping utility named “Screenshot” (formerly referred to as “Grab” in earlier macOS versions).
 This tool enables you to capture screenshots of the entire screen, individual windows, or designated areas.
 To use the tool on your MacBook Pro, Air, or Mini, follow the instructions mentioned above.